cyclaero/void-zones-tools/README.md

     # pkg install void-zones-tools

-Of course it is also possible to build from the source of the present github repository.
-Either clone the present `void-zones-tools` project using *Git* or check it out with *Subversion*:
+Of course, it is also possible to build it from the source of the present github repository.
+Either clone the `void-zones-tools` project using *Git* or check it out with *Subversion*:

     # git clone https://github.com/cyclaero/void-zones-tools.git